India Liaison office management

 - The name of the Indian liaison office shall be the same as the parent company.

-- The governing body for the Liaison office License is Reserve Bank of India.
+- Governing body for the Liaison office License is Reserve Bank of India.

 - It is suitable for foreign Companies looking to setup a temporary office in India to liaison its existing business with Indian clients.

-- The Liaison office does not have any ownership, it is just extension of the exiting company in the foreign country.
+- This office does not have any ownership, it is just extension of the exiting company in the foreign country.

 - All the expenses of the Liaison office are met by the head office, hence the funds shall be received from head office account only.